agraef/midizap/README.md

 Note the `-10` suffix on the output messages in the above example, which indicates that output goes to MIDI channel 10.
 In midizaprc syntax, MIDI channels are 1-based, so they are numbered 1..16, and 10 denotes the GM (General MIDI) drum channel.

 E.g., the input note `C4` is mapped to `C3-10`, the note C in the third MIDI octave, which on channel 10 will produce the sound of a bass drum, at least on GM compatible synthesizers like Fluidsynth.
-The binding for the volume controller (`CC7`) at the end of the entry sends volume changes to the same drum channel (`CC7-10`), so that you can use the volume control on your keyboard to dial in the volume on the drum channel that you want.
+The binding for the volume controller (`CC7`) at the end of the entry sends volume changes to the same drum channel (`CC7-10`), so that you can use the volume control on your keyboard to change the volume on the drum channel.
 The program keeps track of the values of both input and output controllers on all MIDI channels internally, so with the translations above all that happens automagically.

 Besides MIDI notes and control change (`CC`) messages, the midizap program also recognizes key and channel pressure (`KP`, `CP`), program change (`PC`), and pitch bend (`PB`) messages, which should cover most common use cases.
 These are discussed in more detail in the *Translation Syntax* section below.